Bicyclist dies after being shot on Rickenbacker Causeway; man in custody

 The Rickenbacker Causeway was closed for several hours while police investigated and had the motorcycle towed away.

-At one point, officers turned a part of it into a two-way road.
+At one point, officers turned a part of it into a two-way road so traffic could flow through.

 The roadway completely reopened just after 10 a.m.